oracle-livelabs/security/data-safe/cli/cli.md

     To do this, in Cloud Shell, enter the following command as is.
 Notice how we are using the `security-assessment create` CLI command with the `--query data.id` and `--raw-output` parameters.
 Wait for the security assessment to be created (about 1 minute).

     ```text
-    security_assessment_id=$(oci data-safe security-assessment create --compartment-id $compartment_id --target-id $target_id --query data.id --raw-output)
+    $ <copy>security_assessment_id=$(oci data-safe security-assessment create --compartment-id $compartment_id --target-id $target_id --query data.id --raw-output)</copy>
     ```

      Tip: If you need to obtain metadata about a resource, you can learn which metadata values are available by including the `--query data` and `--raw-output` parameters.
 For example, if the above statement used `--query data` instead of `--query data.id`, the output value would include all possible key-value pairs.

      ```json
-      { "compartment-id": "ocid1.compartment.oc1...", "defined-tags": { "Oracle-Tags": { "CreatedBy": "jody.glove..", "CreatedOn": "2023-01-30T20:40:53.671Z" } }, "description": null, "display-name": "SA_1675111253797", "freeform-tags": {}, "id": "ocid1.datasafesecurityassessment.oc1...", "ignored-assessment-ids": null, "ignored-targets": null, "is-baseline": false, "is-deviated-from-baseline": null, "last-compared-baseline-id": null, "lifecycle-details": null, "lifecycle-state": "CREATING", "link": null, "schedule": null, "schedule-security-assessment-id": null, "statistics": null, "system-tags": {}, "target-ids": [ "ocid1.datasafetargetdatabase.oc1..." ], "target-version": null, "time-created": "2023-01-30T20:40:53.797000+00:00", "time-updated": "2023-01-30T20:40:53.797000+00:00", "triggered-by": "USER", "type": "SAVED" }
+     {"compartment-id": "ocid1.compartment.oc1...", "defined-tags": { "Oracle-Tags": { "CreatedBy": "jody.glove..", "CreatedOn": "2023-01-30T20:40:53.671Z" } }, "description": null, "display-name": "SA_1675111253797", "freeform-tags": {}, "id": "ocid1.datasafesecurityassessment.oc1...", "ignored-assessment-ids": null, "ignored-targets": null, "is-baseline": false, "is-deviated-from-baseline": null, "last-compared-baseline-id": null, "lifecycle-details": null, "lifecycle-state": "CREATING", "link": null, "schedule": null, "schedule-security-assessment-id": null, "statistics": null, "system-tags": {}, "target-ids": [ "ocid1.datasafetargetdatabase.oc1..." ], "target-version": null, "time-created": "2023-01-30T20:40:53.797000+00:00", "time-updated": "2023-01-30T20:40:53.797000+00:00", "triggered-by": "USER", "type": "SAVED" }
       ```

-6. View the new security assessment in Oracle Data Safe.
+6. Verify that the security assessment is created in Oracle Data Safe.

     To do this, from the navigation menu, select **Oracle Database**, and then **Data Safe**.
 Under **Data Safe** on the left, click **Security Assessment**.
 Click the **Target Summary** tab, locate the line that has your target database, and click **View Report**.
 At the top of the latest security assessment page, click **View History**.
 Make sure that your compartment is selected.
 Find the new security assessment for your target database that was generated by the CLI command in the previous step.

-If it's not listed, you may need to wait a little longer.
+    You should have at least two security assessments.
+The first one was automatically created by Oracle Data Safe when you registered your target database.
+The second one is the one you just created via the command line.
+If the second one isn't listed, you may need to wait a little longer.

 7. Generate the security assessment PDF.

     Before you can download a security assessment, you must first generate it.
 To do this, in Cloud Shell, enter the following command as is.
 Notice how we make use of the variables that we defined in earlier steps (`$format` and `$security_assessment_id`).
-Wait for the report to be generated (about 1 minute).
+Wait for the report to generate. (about 1 minute).

     ```text
-    oci data-safe security-assessment generate-security-assessment-report --format $format --security-assessment-id $security_assessment_id
+    $ <copy>oci data-safe security-assessment generate-security-assessment-report --format $format --security-assessment-id $security_assessment_id</copy>
     ```

 8. Download the security assessment PDF to a specified directory in Cloud Shell.

     To do this, in Cloud Shell, enter the following command as is.
 Notice how we make use of the variables that we defined in earlier steps (`$file`, `$format`, and `$security_assessment_id`).
-Wait for the report to be downloaded (about 1 minute).
+Wait for the report to download (about 1 minute).

     ```text
-    oci data-safe security-assessment download-security-assessment-report --file $file --format $format --security-assessment-id $security_assessment_id
+    $ <copy>oci data-safe security-assessment download-security-assessment-report --file $file_name --format $format --security-assessment-id $security_assessment_id</copy>
     ```

+9. Verify the PDF is downloaded to your Cloud Shell machine.

+    ```text
+    $ <copy>ls</copy>

+    your-download-file-name
+    ```

+10. Remove the PDF file by entering the following command.
+Substitute `your-download-file-name` with your own PDF file name.

+    ```text
+    $ <copy>rm your-download-file-name</copy>
+    ```

 ## Task 4: Create an SH file

-Create an SH file and add all of the commands that you tested in the previous task.
+Create an SH file and add all the commands that you tested in the previous task.
 Be sure to use your own values for the variables.

 1. In Cloud Shell, open the vi editor and create a file called `example.sh`.